vanderaj/edbgs-science/exploration/exobiology-bgs-effect.md

   name: SINC BGS
 keyword:
   - bgs
-  - combat zones
-  - space
+  - exploration
-  - ground
+  - exobiology
 lineno: false
 abbreviation:
   - BGS, background simulation
   - SINC, Sirius Interim National Council aka Sirius Inc
 abstract: |
-  It is thought by many that Space combat zones (CZs) are more impactful than ground CZs.
-We are going to test 3 low ground CZs versus 3 space low CZs.
+  Exobiology was introduced in Elite Dangerous: Odyssey as a new type of exploration game loop.
+Cmdrs scan planets to find bio signals, land, and scan various exobiology for varying credits.
+Once docked at a station with Vista Genomics, these scans can be traded in for credits.
+This experiment is designed to identify if exobiology sales are treated the same as exploration data sales.
+Experimental results demonstrate that there is no system influence effect from exobiology transactions.
 bibliography: references.bib
 acknowledgements: |
   We'd like to thank the ED BGS Discord Server for looking over these results and providing fearless and frank advice.
 contribution: |
-  A.V. conceived the experiment(s),  A.V. and Cmdr Infir conducted the experiment(s), TBA analysed the results.
+  ajv conceived the experiment(s), ajv and Cmdr Infir conducted the experiment(s), ajv analysed the results.
 All authors reviewed the manuscript.
 template: elsevier
 documentclass_options:
   - final
 ...